ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Framer: A data translation layer that can be added to a Connection to define how application-layer Messages are transmitted over a transport stack.
 - Local Endpoint: A representation of the application's identifier for itself that it uses for a Connection.
 - Message:  A unit of data that can be transferred between two Endpoints over a Connection.
-- Message Property: A property than can be used to specify details about Message transmission.
+- Message Property: A property than can be used to specify details about Message transmission, or obtain details about the transmission after receiving a Message.
 - Parameter: A value passed between an application and a transport protocol by a primitive {{?RFC8303}}.
 - Path: A representation of an available set of properties that a Local Endpoint can use to communicate with a Remote Endpoint.
 - Peer: An endpoint application party to a Connection.